 In 2006, Pablo Ramirez took out a private loan to attend Westwood College, a now-shuttered for-profit diploma mill in Fort Worth, Texas.
-Eight years later, he got a court document in the mail: without his knowledge, he said, a company called National Collegiate Student Loan Trust had won a judgment against him for defaulting on that loan, and were demanding roughly $50,000.
+Eight years later, he got a court document in the mail: Without his knowledge, he said, a company called National Collegiate Student Loan Trust had won a judgment against him for defaulting on that loan and was demanding roughly $50,000.
 When Ramirez challenged the ruling, he learned something even stranger.

-National Collegiate did not seem to have any actual evidence they owned the debt.
+National Collegiate did not seem to have any actual evidence it owned the debt.

 The judgment against Ramirez was eventually overturned this March because National Collegiate "had failed to demonstrate that it was the holder of the note," as an appeals court found.
 Ramirez hadn't kept up with his payments, but at least for now, he's off the hook.

 Thousands of private student loan borrowers may find themselves in the same situation, according to a massive New York Times report this week that's bringing new attention to a uniquely American legal nightmare.
 At least $5 billion in defaulted loan debt might not be collectible, potentially bailing out tens of thousands of student debtors.